jasia03/USDA---ai-evaluation-engine/README.md

 Analysis of 588 real conversations from the USDA helpdesk chatbot (January–February 2026):

-**Resolution rate: 17.0%** — only 1 in 6 conversations was fully resolved by the chatbot without human intervention.
+**Resolution rate: 17.0%** - only 1 in 6 conversations was fully resolved by the chatbot without human intervention.

-**Abandonment rate: 43.0%** — the most common outcome was users giving up entirely.
+**Abandonment rate: 43.0%** - the most common outcome was users giving up entirely.

-**The 63-point self-containment gap** — the chatbot handles 80.1% of conversations without escalating but resolves only 17.0%.
+**The 63-point self-containment gap** - the chatbot handles 80.1% of conversations without escalating but resolves only 17.0%.
 This gap represents conversations the chatbot attempted but failed to resolve, where users abandoned or restarted rather than getting help.

-**Zero-KBA conversations resolve at 0.0%** — when the knowledge base retrieval system returns no documents, not a single conversation in the dataset ended in resolution.
+**Zero-KBA conversations resolve at 0.0%** - when the knowledge base retrieval system returns no documents, not a single conversation in the dataset ended in resolution.
 51 conversations had zero KBAs retrieved.

-**Vocabulary complexity predicts failure** — resolved conversations average a Flesch-Kincaid grade of 5.8 (plain English), while abandoned conversations average grade 8.6 (high school complexity).
+**Vocabulary complexity predicts failure** - resolved conversations average a Flesch-Kincaid grade of 5.8 (plain English), while abandoned conversations average grade 8.6 (high school complexity).
 This is the strongest structural predictor of resolution outcome (r = -0.324).

-**LLM judge composite score: 3.21 / 5.00** — tone scores highest (3.86) while helpfulness scores lowest (2.89), meaning the chatbot sounds professional but often fails to actually help.
+**LLM judge composite score: 3.21 / 5.00** - tone scores highest (3.86) while helpfulness scores lowest (2.89), meaning the chatbot sounds professional but often fails to actually help.

 **Category performance spread:**
-- Best: LincPass Issues — 47.8% resolution rate
+- Best: LincPass Issues - 47.8% resolution rate
-- Worst: Software Issue — 14.5% resolution rate, 61.3% escalation rate
+- Worst: Software Issue - 14.5% resolution rate, 61.3% escalation rate

-**Monthly improvement** — resolution rate improved from 13.7% in January to 20.9% in February, a 7.2 percentage point gain.
+**Monthly improvement** - resolution rate improved from 13.7% in January to 20.9% in February, a 7.2 percentage point gain.

-**False resolution flags detected** — some conversations are marked resolved by the system without user confirmation, meaning the 17.0% figure may be slightly inflated.
+**False resolution flags detected** - some conversations are marked resolved by the system without user confirmation, meaning the 17.0% figure may be slightly inflated.

+**ROUGE-L F1 scores validate LLM judge findings** — resolved conversations average ROUGE-L F1 of 0.68 against ideal responses, while escalated conversations average only 0.18.
+This classical NLP measurement independently confirms the semantic scoring results.

+**First-turn latency averages 11.9 seconds** — significantly higher than the overall average of 5.8 seconds.
+Latency decreases as conversations progress, averaging 4.1 seconds by turn 3, suggesting the system works harder on initial knowledge retrieval.

+**Deflection rate: 9.2% explicit, 8.7% silent** — 9.2% of conversations had the chatbot explicitly acknowledge it could not help.
+An additional 8.7% were silent stalls where the chatbot produced no response at all.
+Silent stalls are more harmful because users wait without knowing help is unavailable.
 ---

 ## Failure Taxonomy